 Table of Contents

-If you have ever visited Masjid al-Haram in Makkah, you must have seen people sitting in small gatherings, performing Nikah, drinking Qahwa, and distributing dates.
-I always wondered if it is legal to perform Nikah in Masjid al-Haram.
+If you have ever visited Masjid al-Haram in Makkah or Masjid al-Nabawi in Madina, you must have seen people performing Nikah.
+I always wondered if it is legal to perform Nikah in Makkah or Madina.

 Is it legal to perform Nikah in Masjid al-Haram?

-Well, as far as Saudis are concerned, they perform Nikah in Masjid-al-Haram, Makkah without any problem.
+As far as Saudis are concerned, they can perform Nikah in Makkah or Madina without any problem.

 However, expats are still reluctant to perform Nikah in Makkah.
-Many expatriates living in Saudi Arabia do not encourage others to perform Nikah in Masjid al-Haram.
+Many expatriates living in Saudi Arabia do not encourage others to perform Nikah in Masjid al-Haram or Masjid al Nabawi.

 Is Nikah performed in Makkah registered legally?